amazon-connect/amazon-connect-chat-interface/README.md

 To build the production version of this package, simply run `npm install && npm run build`.
 These will generate a minified built file, with console logs stripped and other Webpack optimizations.

+## Development additional info

+### Local development
+(Since this widget is mostly used in amazon-connect-chat project, most of these steps are related to that project)

+Steps to run this widget in local:
+1) Make sure that backendEndpoints.js is properly configured in local-testing/backendEndpoints.js (as outlined in README in that folder),
+2) Run npm run dev-watch, this will build amazon connect chat interface js file in local-testing folder (non minimized),
+3) Open index.html from local-testing folder in your browser.

+If you need non minimzed build for amazon connect chat widget, you can run npm run dev-build which will create non minimzed js file in build/dist/static/js.
+For minimzed build you have to run npm run build

+In order to use built widget in our amazon-connect-chat project, after build copy amazon-connect-chat-interface.js file to public of amazon-connect-chat project.

+### Production development (amazon-connect-chat project workflow)
+1) Once your widget in this project is ready, run npm run build and copy built amazon-connect-chat-interface.js file to public of amazon-connect-chat project,
+2) Finish build in amazon-connect-chat project

 ## Specifications

  - Supported Browsers: refer to [Admin Guide Documentation](https://docs.aws.amazon.com/connect/latest/adminguide/connect-supported-browsers.html)